-Parameter Function

-BufferSize The size of the buffer used in the logging process, in bytes.
+Parameter Function BufferSize The size of the buffer used in the logging process, in bytes.
 Default value is 131072.
 DaysToKeep Specifies the number of days the Steel-Belted Radius server should retain each authentication acceptance report.
 Default value is 1 (one day).

-Parameter Function LineSize The maximum size of a single log line.
+LineSize The maximum size of a single log line.
 The allowable range is 1024 to 32768.
 Default value is 4096.
-LogFilePermissi Specifies the owner and access permission setting for the authentication acceptance log (accepts_yyyymmdd.csv) file. ons (Linux only) Enter a value for the LogFilePermissions setting in owner:group permissions format, where: • owner specifies the owner of the file in text or numeric format. • group specifies the group setting for the file in text or numeric format. permissions specifies what privileges can be exercised by Owner/Group/Other with respect to the file in text or numeric format.
+LogFilePermissi Specifies the owner and access permission setting for the authentication acceptance log (accepts_yyyymmdd.csv) file. ons (Linux Enter a value for the LogFilePermissions setting in owner:group permissions format, where: only) owner specifies the owner of the file in text or numeric format. group specifies the group setting for the file in text or numeric format. permissions specifies what privileges can be exercised by Owner/Group/Other with respect to the file in text or numeric format.
 For example, ralphw:1007 rw-r specifies that the file owner (ralphw) can read and edit the log file, members of group 1007 can read (but not edit) the log file, and that other users cannot access the log file.
-MaxMinutesPerFile Specifies how often the current authentication acceptance report is closed and a new file opened.
-If set to n (where n is a number greater than 0), a new report is generated every n min- utes.
+MaxMinutesPerFile Specifies how often the current authentication acceptance report is closed and a new file opened. • If set to n (where n is a number greater than 0), a new report is generated every n minutes.
 If set to 0, a new report is generated once every 24 hours, at midnight local time.
 Default value is 0.
 Note: The value entered for MaxMinutesPerFile determines the file name of the generated report.

-QuoteBinary If set to 1, binary values written to the report are enclosed in quotes.
-Quotebiliary If set to 0, quotes are not used.
+Parameter Function QuoteBinary If set to 1, binary values written to the report are enclosed in quotes. • If set to 0, quotes are not used.
 Set this value according to the format expected by the application that processes the entries.
 Default value is 1.
 QuoteInteger If set to 1, integer values written to the report are enclosed in quotes.
-If set to 0, quotes are not used.
-Sat this value according to the format expected by the application that processes the optries Defeuturelue in 1 Default value is 1.
+Quoternieger • If set to 0, quotes are not used.
+Set this value according to the format expected by the application that processes the entries.
+Default value is 1.
 QuotelPAddress If set to 1, IP addresses written to the report are enclosed in quotes.
-Quoten Address If set to 0, quotes are not used.
+Quoteir/luaress • If set to 0, quotes are not used.
 Set this value according to the format expected by the application that processes the entries.
 Default value is 1.
-If set to 1, text strings written to the report are enclosed in quotes.
-QUOLETEXL If set to 0, quotes are not used.
+QuoteText If set to 1, text strings written to the report are enclosed in quotes. quote rext If set to 0, quotes are not used.
 Set this value according to the format expected by the application that processes the entries.
 Default value is 1.
-QuoteTimo If set to 1, time and date values written to the report are enclosed in quotes.
-Quote mille If set to 0, quotes are not used.
+QuoteTime If set to 1, time and date values written to the report are enclosed in quotes. • If set to 0, quotes are not used.
 Set this value according to the format expected by the application that processes the entries.
 Default value is 1.
+UTC If set to 1, time and date values are provided according to universal time coordinates (UTC, formerly known as Greenwich mean time or GMT).
+If set to 0, time and date values reflect local time.
+Default value is 0.